Cloud Monitoring can be used to monitor operations performed on resources in Cloud Key Management Service.

 Create an alerting policy

 You can create alerting policies to monitor the values of metrics and to notify you when those metrics violate a condition.
-The general steps for creating an alerting policy that monitors the None resource(s) are listed below:
+The general steps for creating an alerting policy that monitors one or more None resources are as follows:

 - The settings in the Configuration pane of the alerting policy determine